porter-finance/v1-core/docs/interfaces/IBond.md

     <td>
       uint256    </td>
         <td>
-    The amount of collateralTokens in the contract.    </td>
+    The number of collateralTokens in the contract.    </td>
       </tr>
 </table>